TanStack/table/docs/guide/row-models.md

 `getCoreRowModel` -> `getFilteredRowModel` -> `getGroupedRowModel` -> `getSortedRowModel` -> `getExpandedRowModel` -> `getPaginationRowModel` -> `getRowModel`

-If in any case the respective is disabled or turned off with a `"manual*" table option, the `getPre*RowModel` will be used instead in that step of the process.
+If in any case the respective feature is disabled or turned off with a `"manual*"` table option, the `getPre*RowModel` will be used instead in that step of the process.

 As you can see above, first the data is filtered, then grouped, then sorted, then expanded, and then finally paginated as the final step.